Lung cancer develops in one area of the body and may then spread to other areas. The spread of cancer is called metastasis.

 - talking to a doctor or nurse about a diagnosis or treatment

 When to see a doctor

-If someone has been diagnosed with primary lung cancer, they should make sure to attend all scheduled appointments and treatments with their doctor or other healthcare provider.
+If a person receives a diagnosis of primary lung cancer, they should attend all scheduled appointments and procedures with their doctor or other healthcare professionals.

-If new symptoms develop and persist for more than a few days, it is important to discuss these with a doctor.
+If new symptoms develop and persist for more than a few days, it is essentials to discuss these with a doctor as soon as possible.